-Osteoarthritis is also called degenerative arthritis or degenerative joint disease.
+Osteoarthritis (OA) is also called degenerative arthritis or degenerative joint disease.
 It is a chronic condition resulting from loss of cartilage, which cushions the joint (where two or more bones come together).
-Eventually, the loss of cartilage can result in pain, stiffness and loss of motion.
+Eventually, the loss of cartilage may leave bone exposed and at risk for damage.
+This damage can result in pain, stiffness and loss of motion.